Skip to content

 EXPLANATION

 The explanation activities will become much more engaging for the class once they have completed the exploration station lab.
 During the explanation piece, the teacher will be clearing up any misconceptions about food webs with an interactive PowerPoint, anchor charts, and interactive notebook activities.
-The food webs lesson includes a PowerPoint with activities scattered throughout to keep the students engaged.5026482991923200
+The food webs lesson includes a PowerPoint with activities scattered throughout to keep the students engaged.

 5383574424649728

 The students will also be interacting with their journals using INB templates for food webs.
 Each INB activity is designed to help students compartmentalize information for a greater understanding of the concept.
-The food webs INB template will diagram the flow of energy that takes place in a terrestrial, freshwater, and marine ecosystem.IMG_6521Estimated Class Time for the Exploration: 2-3, 45 minute class periods
+The food webs INB template will diagram the flow of energy that takes place in a terrestrial, freshwater, and marine ecosystem.Estimated Class Time for the Exploration: 2-3, 45 minute class periods

 ELABORATION

 The elaboration section of the 5E method of instruction is intended to give students choice on how they can prove mastery of the concept.
 When students are given choice the ‘buy-in’ is much greater than when the teacher tells them the project they will have to create.
-Each of the food web projects will allow students to show their understanding of the flow of energy transfer from organism to organism.food-webs-choiceEstimated Class Time for the Elaboration: 2-3, 45 minute class periods (can also be used as an at-home project)
+Each of the food web projects will allow students to show their understanding of the flow of energy transfer from organism to organism.

 EVALUATION